ctrl-alt-caleb/ctrl-alt-caleb.github.io/README.txt

-This website was created to host personal projects/resume/info using a modified licensed template.
-New website coming soon.
+This website was created to host my personal projects/resume/info while I work to build one from the ground up.
+New site coming soon!

 Credits: